Davison KK, Birch LL. Child and parent characteristics as predictors of change in girls’ body mass index. Int J Obes 2001; 25: 1,834-1,842.

 PubMed ID: 11781765

-To assess parents’ dietary intake and physical activity in addition to children’s intake and physical activity as predictors of girls’ change in body mass index between ages five and seven with the goal to develop a comprehensive and context-based model of girls’ change in BMI.
+To assess parents’ dietary intake and physical activity in addition to children’s intake and physical activity as predictors of girls’ change in BMI between ages five and seven with the goal to develop a comprehensive and context-based model of girls’ change in BMI.